SeleniumHQ/mobile-spec/spec-draft.md

-If a server receives a request at an endpoint which is valid in some context but not the currently active context (for example if a user calls `driver.get()` in a native context instead of a webview context), the server must respond with an InvalidContentException.
+If a server receives a request at an endpoint which is valid in some context but not the currently active context (for example if a user calls `driver.get()` in a native context instead of a webview context), the server must respond with an InvalidContextException (code 36).

 Waiting for Conditions
 ----------------------